ibm-ecosystem-engineering/Watson-NLP/MLOps/Init-Container/readme.md

 ```
 cat deployment/deployment.yaml
 ```
 This manifest consists of a Kubernetes Deployment and a Service.

-Pods of the Deployment have an init container specified.
-The init container image specifies a pretrained model.
+Pods of the Deployment specify a pretrained model image as an init container.
 ```
       initContainers:
       - name: ensemble-workflow-lang-en-tone-stock